Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Table 1: Wire Insulation Coating Standards And Temperature Ratings

-Along the width of the bobbin, the eddy currents are not uniform due to the divergence of the current that is induced at each end of the sheet.
-A tipping or canting force is then induced on the voice coil due to this effect, and this force is proportional to the velocity of the cone.
+Along the width of the bobbin, eddy currents are not uniform due to the divergence of the current induced at each end of the sheet.
+This variation creates a tipping or canting force on the voice coil, which is proportional to the cone's velocity.

 Wire Considerations of Voice Coils